max9159/slides/md/private-cloud.md

 ## Issues

 1. Slow for applying resource and adjust settings
-1. Unable to know Server/Application status
+1. Unable to know all Servers/Applications status instantly
 1. Difficult to build new environment

 Note: